andriastheI/EatAndShare/README.md

-TODO: There is a problem with the index and the backend communication the login form is not receiving the data from the webpage
+TODO: There is a problem with the index and the backend communication the user form is not receiving the data from the webpage